Get Started with GraalVM Native Image

 ./target/file-count

-In this step, you will build an executable file that that works with the dynamic features of Java.
+In this step, you will build a native image that that works with the dynamic features of Java.

 Say you want to add a library, or some code, to your application that relies upon reflection.
-A good candidate for
+A good candidate is serialization and deserialization.
+Java serialization, as an example, uses reflection to extract the non-transient fields of an object, using its privileged status to access otherwise inacessible fields.

-testing reflection is the Log4J logging framework.
-It is already added as a dependency in the project
+It is already added as a dependency in the project pom.xml

 file: